-This tool was developed within the scope of ProuD to Teach All, an ERASMUS+ project aimed at supporting teachers and school leaders to effectively teach all learners.
+This tool was developed within the scope of ProuD to Teach All, an ERASMUS+ project aimed at supporting teachers and other educational professionals to effectively teach all learners.
 It consists of 32 items, results from an analysis of:

 - international good practices,

-- a systematic review of studies implementing professional development programs for an inclusive pedagogy.
+- a systematic review of studies implementing professional development programmes for an inclusive pedagogy.

 By rating each item from 1 ‘unimportant’ to 4 ‘very important’, as a professional you are led to think on what is more important for your professional development.
 You become aware of other values or areas of competence that should also take part of your professional development path.

 At the end, you get a brief letter which confronts your own responses with the ones obtained from other professionals across Europe and main findings of the research.

 To use the self-reflective tool with your team, you can use the professional learning activity 'On track for an inclusive profile'

 Rate each of the following items from 1 - unimportant to 4 - very important.